ORTSOC/ansible-filebeat/README.md

 Role Variables
 --------------
 - filebeat_download_path: the path to download filebeat to.
+  - This is defined in the role, optional for the consumer
 - logstash_lb_host: the logstash host to send logs to.
 Note: Needs to be a Wireguard address.
 - kibana_host: the host to connect to for Kibana.
 Note: Needs to be a Wireguard address.
 - kibana_username: a username to log in to Kibana with.
 - kibana_password: a password to log in to Kibana with.
+- es_hosts: an array of elasticsearch hosts to write to (only used when configuring the pipeline)

 Example Playbook